huseyin-24/Topology-Optimization-Case-Study---Underwater-Robot/README.md

+Freshman year project.
+As a member in a student team whose aim is to develop a autonomuos underwater vehicle accomplishing predetermined tasks.

 This repo covers a topology optimization case study which is specifically run for a underwater robot.
 Robot has 6 motors in its periphery according to the mechanical design:
 - 4 of them are located in corners so that it moves in horizantal plane.
 - 2 of them in sides so that its elevation changes below water surface.